Second Narrows Rail Bridge: Original bridge (1925)

 The attached vehicle deck opened to road traffic in 1925 and the main structure to trains a year later.
+Vehicle traffic was required to stop whenever a train crossed the bridge.

-After being hit by a number of ships and being out of service for four years, the provincial government bought the bridge in 1933 and installed a lift section of the deck.
+After the bridge had been hit by a number of ships and had been out of service for four years, the provincial government bought it in 1933 and installed a lift section of the deck.
 The bascule span was permanently locked in the closed position and shortened by two 28 ft truss panels.
 The 300 ft destroyed span was replaced by a 286 ft lift span, and the southern lift tower was built atop two other panels of the bascule span.
 Two new piers were constructed to support the new lift span, and the southern pier of the destroyed span was demolished.